ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {PANEL: Create subscription - include documents}

-Here we create a subscription on the Orders collection, which returns all the _Order_ documents.
+Here we create a subscription on the _Orders_ collection, which will send all the _Order_ documents.

 In addition, the related _Product_ documents associated with each Order are **included** in the batch sent to the client.
 This way, when the subscription worker that processes the batch in the client accesses a _Product_ document, no additional call to the server will be made.